deepereye/bASIC-.NOTCORe/ReadMe.md

 We do not recommend building a larger project in gdext yet.
 However, the library can serve as a playground for experimenting.

-To get an overview of currently supported features, consult [
+To get an overview of currently supported features, consult [#24](https://github.com/godot-rust/gdext/issues/24).
+At this point, there is **no** support for Android, iOS or WASM.
+Contributions are very welcome!

+## Getting started

+### Toolchain

+You need to have LLVM installed to use `bindgen`, see [the book](https://godot-rust.github.io/book/getting-started/setup.html#llvm) for instructions.

+To find a version of Godot 4, the library expects either an executable of name `go